 If I have water damage from a rainstorm, am I covered?
 No, a separate flood policy is needed to covers losses to your property caused by flooding.
 As long as your community participates in the National Flood Insurance Program (NFIP), you’re eligible to purchase flood insurance.
 We can assist you in determining if your community participates in the NFIP.

 What if I lose power and the food in my freezer spoils?
 A basic policy typically does not cover this loss; however, coverage for electrical outages is available for a nominal additional premium.

-If my iPod is stolen from my vehicle, is it covered under my auto insurance or my homeowners insurance policy?
+If my laptop is stolen from my vehicle, is it covered under my auto insurance or my homeowners insurance policy?
 Almost all auto and homeowners policies exclude coverage for any losses of iPods and other sound transmitting or receiving equipment used in an automobile.
 For added protection, check with us to determine if coverage can be purchased for the stereo and media players used in your auto.

 How can I be sure I have the right coverage?
 A complete review of your policy is the only way to determine what property is covered and what perils are insured against.
 We can help you identify your risks and explain what’s included in a homeowners insurance policy, including the standard limits of coverage on property insured such as money, watercraft, theft of jewelry, silverware and guns.
 Contact us today to learn how we can help you insure your home, auto and life.

 This is not intended to be exhaustive nor should any discussion or opinions be construed as legal advice.
 Readers should contact legal counsel or an insurance professional for appropriate advice.